gonemad4u/Identify/README.md

 # Identify
 Uses caffe model trained from MobileNet-SSD on NCNN to detect konosuba chacters(main 4) and Shinpachi just for fun.
 I only manually labeled 30 pictures, result is surpringly good.
-Main steps are listed in hellpit.txt.
+Main steps are listed in hellpit (hellpit.txt).

 Network:
 https://github.com/chuanqi305/MobileNet-SSD.git